Soufi4ne/soufi4ne/README.md

 * 🌍  I'm based in **Paris**
 * 🔭  I’m working on **for a Web Agency in StationF**
 * 🧠  I'm currently learning **VueJS and Java**
-* 💬  Ask me about anything about UX & UI Design, i would be happy to help
+* 💬  Ask me anything about UX & UI Design, i would be happy to help
 * 🤝  I'm open to collaborate on any Web Project
 * ⚡  I love Virtual Reality and High-Tech